ethereum/eth2.0-pm/eth2.0-implementers-calls/Call_036.md

 Yeah, I believe we might want to have some joint strategy to freeze a certain version, but I don't know what you have done previously.
 Happy to learn more about that.

 **danny**
-Yeah, long ago, prior to DevCon before we shook up the spec to make some deeper breaking changes based on some conversations there, we did have a speck freeze.
+Yeah, long ago, prior to DevCon before we shook up the spec to make some deeper breaking changes based on some conversations there, we did have a spec freeze.
 I'd like to, with this spec update, freeze the state transition logic.
 Unfortunately, also fortunately, we at least in the past two weeks, we've seen a lot of conversation around networking, primarily because some people are working through it for the first time and also hitting some of the pain points for the first time.

 So we've seen more iteration on that component of the spec, and some of these iterations have been breaking.
 So it would be hard to, unless we were versioning protocols within the same protocol, it would be hard to freeze that today.
 I think, likely in the next two weeks, we're still going to see some some bumps on that.
 So state transition freeze and targeting soon a networking freeze, I don't have a good intuition on how many more changes we might see there, because a lot of it's just been led by the kind of networking experts on each team finding some of the issues.
 But I know we're getting to a better place there.